 Picture-walk through your selected book.
+Stop before the last page for children to predict how the story might end.
 Read the book pausing to briefly discuss new vocabulary as it is encountered.
-As you turn the pages, volunteers point to where the text begins.
+Compare the children's predictions with the actual story ending.